Configuration System

 Displaying the configs contents

-command can both be used to display the configurations
+The info and cat command can both be used to display the configurations

 contents.

-command outputs a quick summary of the stored configurations:
+The info command outputs a quick summary of the stored configurations:

 $ knoxite config info